 - Why was the town of Edison named after Thomas Edison?

-- Once known as Raritan Township, the town changed its name to honor Thomas Edison, the famous inventor whose laboratory was located in the town’s Menlo Park.
+- The town was originally known as Raritan Township, but was renamed to honor the famous inventor Thomas Edison, whose laboratory was located in Menlo Park, part of modern-day Edison.

 - Are there any tributes to Thomas Edison in the town?